bekk/bekk-christmas/post/react/wip-swr.md

 title: "[WIP] SWR"
 ingress: "Every now and then, a library surfaces that change the way you're used to thinking.
 In this case, it is rethinking the data flow in your React app.
-  SWR provides a complex data store with a simple interface, aiding you with following simple patterns and write less code.  "
+  SWR provides a complex data store with a simple interface, helping you write simple patterns and less code.  "
 authors:
   - Jon Johansen
 ---